 So, based on what I heard yesterday, let me just give you three quick, practical (and likely difficult) questions that could make a world of difference to your agile adoption.

 - Have you gone through agile training?
-I’ve had a number of managers attend my Certified ScrumMaster class in order to understand fundamentally how Scrum works and the benefits, challenges and impact of making the change.
-But as of last year, the Scrum Alliance offers the Certified Agile Leadership workshop that focusses on how the role of management changes, how to influence the organization’s culture, and how to group personally as a leader.
+I’ve had a number of managers attend my Certified ScrumMaster class in order to understand fundamentally how Scrum works and the benefits, challenges, and impact of making the change.
+But as of last year, the Scrum Alliance offers the Certified Agile Leadership workshop that focusses on how the role of managers and leadership changes, how to influence the organization’s culture, and how to grow personally as a leader.

-- Are your company’s reasons for going to agile clear and agreed upon by the rest of leadership?
+- Are your company’s reasons for going to agile clear and agreed upon by the rest of managers and leadership?
 Are there a few clear, realistic and measurable wins you’re looking for that everyone in the organization sees and understands?
 Don’t go agile for the sake of going agile.
-Change is hard, and with no clear goal it will just thrash people and groups.
+Change is hard, and with no clear goal, it will just thrash people and groups.

 Do you think you’re making real change simply because there’s a lot of activity?

 Or do you see real results?
 And it’s not (just) velocity.
 That’s easy to game.
 Where are you at with quality metrics, predictability, cycle time, Net Promoter Score, Employee NPS, % of time spent on innovation vs maintenance?